-The Ichiraku caught our eye because it was a special bowl, with a shoyu-broth with bonito fish dashi.
+The Ichiraku caught my eye because it was a special bowl, with a shoyu-broth with bonito fish dashi.
 The bonito-based broth had great flavours, but again, the noodles were meh, and pork was on the smaller end.

-The staff were polite and friendly, but everything felt rushed and the ramen just didn't leave me satisfied.
-Hopefully, we can get around to eating at an Ippudo in Tokyo and being able to compare the two!
+The staff were polite and friendly, but everything felt rushed and the ramen just didn’t leave me satisfied.
+Hopefully, I can get around to eating at an Ippudo in Tokyo and being able to compare the two!

 Ivan Slurp Shop

 Very light broth, with ridiculously strong salt levels, as well as terrible noodles.
 I took two bites and gave it back.

 Like the shio, the broth was light, but salty as hell.
 The terrible noodles made an appearance here too.

 Ivan Slurp Shop was a supreme disappointment, which sucks because it was a bit of a mission to get to, and I expected better from Ivan.
 Next time, I’ll go to his other location and give that a shot.

 I will also be trying to hit up his space in Tokyo, so maybe it’s way better there!

 Rich, creamy broth.
 Big portions of pork, and plenty of the pulled chicken.
 Noodles on point.
 Honestly, this was one of my favourite bowls of ramen during this whole trip.